Qwaxi-Lixard/Godot-Notes/README.md

 Sleeper.notify("A")
 ```

 Now ever time `Sleeper::wait(name: String)` is invoked, we can create a new istance of a `Lock`, store it into a hashmap, and then yeild on it's `"unlocked"` signal.
 Then, we can use `Sleep::notify(who: String)` to resume the correct function.
+Additionally, this technique would be portable to Godot 4.0 as it doesn't rely on `GDScriptFunctionState` objects directly.
+Porting this woud be as simple as replacing `yield` with the new `await` syntax.